 We often hear and read about the tragic end of pets being left in hot cars.
-It is reported that hundreds of pets die this way each year, creating grief for the pet owner, bystanders, the authorities, and most heartbreaking, for the pet itself.
+It’s reported that hundreds of pets die this way each year.
+It creates grief for the pet owner, bystanders, the authorities, and most heartbreaking, for the pet itself.

 Avoid taking your pet in the car on a hot day

-Pet owners can help by first asking yourself on a hot summer day if it is really necessary to take your pet along or is it better to leave your furry friend in the comforts of home.
+Pet owners can help by asking themselves if on a hot summer day is it really necessary to take your pet along or is it better to leave your furry friend in the comforts of home.
 Even on a day that doesn’t seem hot to you, you could be putting your pet at risk.
-If you must take your pet along, ensure your pet is properly restrained to make the trip safe for you both.
-When you reach your destination and leave your vehicle, don’t forget about your pet sitting in the back seat.
+If you have to take your pet along, ensure he/she is properly restrained to make the trip safe for you both.
+When you reach your destination, don’t forget about your pet sitting in the back seat.
 Remember that you are legally responsible for it.

-Recently (2017), Indiana introduced a bill that if a person breaks a vehicle window to save an animal, such person is responsible for only half of the cost of repairing the vehicle and is immune from civil or criminal liability.
-In Fort Wayne Indiana, between May and October 2016 there were 269 call reports for dogs trapped in hot cars.
+In 2017, Indiana introduced a bill whereby if a person breaks a vehicle window to save an animal, such person is responsible for only half of the cost of repairing the vehicle.
+Such person is also immune from civil or criminal liability.
+Fort Wayne Indiana reported that between May and October 2016, 269 calls were received for dogs trapped in hot cars.

 Here are recommendations on what to do if you see a distressed pet in a hot car.
 Ask yourself how many of these you would actually do if you came upon such a situation.

-- Take a photo of the vehicle, including license plate number or write down the car make, model and license-plate number.
-If the owner happens to return and you still feel the animal was in a dangerous situation, you could consider reporting the incident to the police or animal control.
+- Take a photo of the vehicle, including license plate number.
+You can also write down the car make, model and license-plate number.
+If the owner happens to return and you feel the animal is in a dangerous situation, you can consider reporting the incident to the police or animal control.

 - If you are near a retail outlet, ask the store to make a public address announcement to try and locate the car owner.

-- If the owner cannot be located, call the non-emergency number of your local police or animal control and wait for them to arrive.
-Do not leave the scene until the situation has been resolved.
+- If the owner can’t be located, call the non-emergency number of your local police or animal control.
+Wait for them to arrive.
+Don’t leave the scene until the situation has been resolved.

-- If it is taking authorities to long to arrive and it is clear that the animal’s life appears to be in an imminent critical state, find a witness (or several) that will back up your assessment and take the essential measures to remove the suffering animal from the car.
-With so many smartphone users now a day, it could also be video recorded as backup.
+- If it is taking authorities to long to arrive and it is clear that the animal’s life appears to be in an imminent critical state, find a witness (or several) that can back up your assessment and take the essential measures to remove the suffering animal from the car.
+With so many smartphone users now, it can be video recorded for backup.
 Here’s an example of a man breaking the window of a BMW (click to view video) to rescue a dog.
-Please note that if you take measures into your own hands, there could be criminal implications within your jurisdiction, so it might be best to wait for authorities to arrive if at all possible.
+Please note that if you take measures into your own hands, there can be criminal implications within your jurisdiction.
+If at all possible, wait for authorities to arrive.

 Windshieldink provides a valuable option

-The Windshieldink mobile app provides a range of applications and can be of immense help in situations related to a pet in a hot car.
+The Windshieldink mobile app provides a range of applications.
+It can be of immense help in situations related to a pet in a hot car.

-Should you come upon a distressed pet, use the Windshieldink mobile app to send a message to the license plate owner of the vehicle to remind them about their pet.
-Even if you are unsure whether the license plate is registered with Windshieldink, it only takes a few seconds to verify the plate number is registered, send a message, and potentially save an animal’s life.
+Should you come upon a distressed pet, use the Windshieldink mobile app to send a message to the license plate of the vehicle to remind the owner about their pet in the car.
+Even if you are unsure whether the license plate is registered with Windshieldink, it takes literally seconds to verify that the plate number is registered, send a message, and potentially save an animal’s life.

-If the vehicle owner is not registered with Windshieldink the recommended approach is to contact animal protection services or the police since a potential criminal matter could evolve.
+If the vehicle owner is not registered with Windshieldink the recommended approach is to contact animal protection services or your local police since a potential criminal matter can evolve.

 We’re interested in hearing from you.
 Send your comments or questions to email@example.com.